tgroshon/criticalgamemastery.com/src/content/posts/august-article-world-building-part-2.md

 + How does technology impact the world differently than magic?
 + Why would people choose things to be done with technology over being done with magic?
 + Why would magic and technology be combined in your world, and what factions would be interested in seeing it done more often or not at all?
++ In areas where either technology or magic is either hard to access or completely void, what takes it place and to what degree?

 Hopefully, these questions should prompt your writing juices to help you come up with some interesting ideas with how technology fits into your world.